DerpHerpenstein/src-721-example/src-pfp.md

 ```
 ### TRANSFER and USE

-SRC-PFP transactions are valid counterparty assets and can be use as such.
+SRC-721 transactions are valid counterparty assets and can be use as such.

-## SRC-PFP Token Requirements
+## SRC-721 Token Requirements

 1. Tokens must be 1-5 characters in length.
 2. Allowed characters: